clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

                            (reduce (fn [total row-map]
                                      (+ total (:cost row-map)))
                            0 rs))})
-;; produces the total cost of all the cheap fruits
+;; produces the total cost of all the cheap fruits: 437
 ```

 Of course, a simple sum like this could be computed directly in SQL instead: